The best files transfer software makes it simple and easy to manage and transfer files online, both individually as well as part of a team.

 This provides an advantage over general file-sharing services, because it allows for much more user control - and especially respect hierarchies - without having to worry about overcomplicated permissions.

 Even better is that Slack has a free tier with a generous 5GB of storage available per team member, so you can try it out with minimal investment other than a little time spent setting up your team(s).
-Paid-for plans allow for phone and video conferencing on top of messaging, with storage increased to 10GB per member.
+Paid-for plans allow for phone and video conferencing on top of messaging, with increases to member storage.